opendp/opendp/docs/source/getting-started/examples/index.rst

 More Examples
 =============

-The Polars API we've used up to this point is only available for Python.

-The examples through the rest of the documentation use a lower-level API which is closer to the underlying Rust implementation.
+Most of the examples that follow use the Framework API in Python.
-Although it is more verbose, it has the advantage of being available for Python, Rust, and R.
-We are updating our examples to cover all three languages, but even where we haven't yet completed the translation, Rust and R users should be able to follow the Python examples.
+Although it is more verbose than the Context API, it has the advantage of being very similar to the Rust and R APIs, and Rust and R users should be able to follow the Python examples.
+We are planning to translate the Python examples to Rust and R.

 .. _notebooks: